Last Updated: 12/03/2018; First Published: 8/3/2014

 How We Collect Information

-We collect information two ways: Information we get from your use of the network, and information you provide to us directly.
+Information we get from your use of the Services

 Information we get from your use of the network is primarily non-personally-identifying information of the sort that web browsers, servers, and web analytics tools typically make available, such as the browser type, language preference, referring site, and the time of each visit.
-Other non-identifying information that we might have access to includes how you use the service (e.g., search queries), your approximate location, cookies, etc.
+Other non-identifying information that we might have access to includes how you use the service (e.g., search queries), your approximate location, etc.

 Information you provide to us directly

 This policy only applies to information collected by RustProof Labs.
 It does not apply to the practices of companies that we don't own or control, employees that we don't manage, or other individuals.
-The network contains links to third party websites, and any information you provide to those sites will be covered by any privacy policies of any third-party sites you visit.
-It is those sites' responsibility to protect any information you give them, so we can't be held liable for their wrongful use or handling of your personally identifying information.
+The Services contains links to third party websites, and any information you provide to those sites will be covered by any privacy policies of any third-party sites you visit.
+It is those sites' responsibility to protect any information you give them; we can't be held liable for their wrongful use or handling of your personally identifying information.

-When we collect your personal information, we'll tell you how we're using it, any types of third parties to which we might disclose it, (other than moderators or "agents," such as vendors or contractors, who are only processing such information for us or at our direction), and the choices we offer you to limit the use of your information.
+When we collect your personal data, we'll tell you how we're using it, any types of third parties to which we might disclose it, (other than moderators or "agents," such as vendors or contractors, who are only processing such information for us or at our direction), and the choices we offer you to limit the use of your information.